 Instead, they use a standard SBC codec which may bug audiophiles and those who want to use these headphones for gaming and watching videos, but it's to be expected at this price.
 Similarly, with no app support, you won’t be able to fiddle with the equalizer to your heart’s content.
 Still, as a ‘one size fits all’ example, the JBL Tune 750BTNC still sound mostly great for those not fussed about tweaking the settings.

-The JBL Tune 750BTNC offer the same standard of sound quality and noise cancelation of rivals that cost a lot more than this.
+The JBL Tune 750BTNC offer the same standard of sound quality and noise cancelation of their rivals that cost a lot more.
 It's only when it comes to the finer details like battery life, app support, and the lack of adaptive noise cancellation that this lower price becomes apparent.

 Despite those shortcomings, the JBL Tune 750BTNC are an easy recommendation to make.
-They sound good, they feel good, and they cancel out sound sufficiently, even if it's not adaptive like our pricier favorites, the Sony WH-1000XM3.
+They sound good, they feel good, and they cancel out sound sufficiently, even if it's not adaptive like more expensive options.

-The JBL Tune 750BTNCs are those winning headphones – good quality at a better price than most of the competition.
+The JBL Tune 750BTNCs are a pair of winning headphones – good quality at a better price than most of the competition.